Secure Messengers - The 5 Best Alternatives to WhatsApp

 Security

-Telegram has been prohibited in Russia since 2018 since the app's developers refused to provide the Russian Government with its encryption codes.
+Telegram has been prohibited in Russia since 2018 after the app's developers refused to provide the Russian Government with its encryption codes.
 Many took this as proof of Telegram's commitment to its users' privacy.
 However, E2E does need to be manually activated under settings.

-As with Signal, you can password protect your messages, which comes in very handy should you lose your smartphone.
+As with Signal, you can password-protect your messages, which comes in very handy should you lose your smartphone.
 Two-factor authentication is also offered, using an SMS code and a password.

 Another advantage to using Telegram is that you don't need to enter your real phone number.